michellenyabz/automation-backup-of-files-using-bash/README.md

 This repository provides the necessary code and scripts to:

-Identify files that have been modified or created since the last backup.
+1.Identify files that have been modified or created since the last backup.

-Automate the backup process every 24 hours using cron jobs.
+2.Automate the backup process every 24 hours using cron jobs.